Tamsin Stuart Art

 Framed acrylic and oil on canvas panel

-These house sparrows can party anytime they want, chilling out with their gang down their favourite watering hole.
+These house sparrows were able to party anytime they wanted and chill out with their gang down their favourite watering hole.

 Form